FXyz/FXyz/README.md

 ### FXSampler

-To use the FXSampler and visualize all the samples and the different options available, clone the repository, and run:
+To use the FXSampler and visualize all the samples and the different options available, run:

-    cd Fxyz-Samples
     ./gradlew run

 There is a hidden side popup menu at the left, from where different samples can be selected.
 From the right panels different options can be applied dynamically to the 3D shape.